 When it comes to choosing the plums, pick the ones on the firm side as they stand-up better to baking and won’t turn mushy.

-If you’ve tried this Easy Turkey Chili or any other recipe on the blog, then don’t forget to rate the recipe and let me know it turned out in the comments below.
+If you’ve tried this Plum Tart with Cornmeal Crust or any other recipe on the blog, then don’t forget to rate the recipe and let me know it turned out in the comments below.
 I love to hear from my readers!

 - 1 ½ cups (192 grams) all-purpose flour, plus more for rolling out pastry